baojianzhou/graph-sto-iht/readme.txt

 ------------------------------------------------------------------------------
 This section describes how to reproduce the results.
 In the following commands, 4 means the number of cpus used for each program.
+0 means the start of the trial id.
+50 means the end of the trial id.

 To generate results of Figure-2, run:
             python exp_sr_test02.py run_test 4